rrshaban/rrshaban.github.io/_posts/2015-09-23-deep-dreaming-with-google.md

 ![inception_4d_3x3_reduce.jpg](/assets/bvlc_googlenet/inception_4d_3x3_reduce.jpg)
 *`inception_4d_3x3_reduce`*

-The hope of researchers is that these kinds of specific micro-level hallucinations are evidence of a comprehensive understanding in a higher layer of local information interpreted by lower layers.
-By enhancing recognized objects through the deep dream feedback loop, we have allowed the neural network's curiousity to run wild.
+The hope of researchers is that these kinds of specific micro-level hallucinations are evidence of comprehensive understanding in a higher layer of local information interpreted by lower layers.
+By enhancing recognized objects through the deep dream feedback loop, we have allowed the neural network's curiousity to run wild; these visualizations help us see what it is capable of imagining.

 As mentioned above, the objects and features that the neural network can recognize are dependent on the training set used to train the neural network.
 The model learns to encode the input it has been given, as our learning environments shape our understanding.
 Deep dreem images from models trained on a places dataset, [Places205-GoogLeNet](http://places.csail.mit.edu/downloadCNN.html), highlight different features: